sheepman4267/ansible-digital-signage/docs/technical/units.rst

 #.
 60 seconds after the player boots
 #.
 Every time a schedule item starts or ends

-The service exists only to run the python script, which is run as root.
+The service exists only to run :ref:`signage-refresh.py`, which is run as root.

-The python script:

-#.
-Reads the schedule file populated by Ansible using :ref:`signage_schedule`
-#.
-When it finds a schedule entry which is active on the current day and at the current time, it:
-    a.
-Writes the :code:`url` parameter of that entry to :code:`/var/ansible-digital-signage/current`
-    b.
-Uses :code:`subprocess.call()` to restart :ref:`signage-chrome` using :code:`systemctl`
-#.
-If there is no entry which is determined to be currently active, the script:
-    a.
-Writes the path to the :ref:`signage_placeholder` file to :code:`/var/ansible-digital-signage/current`
-    b.
-Uses :code:`subprocess.call()` to stop :ref:`signage-chrome` using :code:`systemctl`
-    c.
-Uses :code:`subprocess.call()` to run :ref:`signage-display-off` using :code:`systemctl`

-To assist in this, the script also includes an incredibly simplistic :code:`strptime` function which only works for 24-hour time with no seconds.